All Products

 Note

-The following table provides only the major differences between MySQL 5.5 and MySQL 5.6.
-For more information, see MySQL 5.6 Reference Manual.
+The following table lists only some important differences between MySQL 5.5 and MySQL 5.6.
+For more information about the differences between other versions, see MySQL 5.6 Reference Manual.

 Feature